UP | HOME

 Harms to the person

 Some things harm our kids directly, making them weak, less focused and less intelligent.
-Other effects aren't direct, but they hurt our kids relationships, education, social values and opportunties.
+Other effects aren't direct, but they hurt our kids relationships, education, social values and opportunities.

 Harms to the body